What can acupuncture and Chinese herbal medicine treat?

 - Needles: Thin, sterile, stainless steel needles are placed in specific acupuncture points.
 The needles are at least five times thinner than typical hypodermic needles and insertion is usually painless.
 You may feel a dull ache or tingling sensation when the needle is stimulated.
 Acupuncture is generally a very relaxing experience.

-- Moxibustion: Moxa is a Chinese herb (mugwort) which is rolled into sticks or cones and burned above the skin.
-This aromatic herb creates a sensation which is warming and pleasant and regulates the qi.
+- Moxibustion: Moxa is a Chinese herb (Mugwort) which is rolled into sticks or cones and used therapeutically to warm points.
+This aromatic herb creates a pleasant sensation and helps to regulate Qi.

-- Herbs: Herbology is an intrinsic aspect of Oriental medicine.
+- Herbs: Chinese herbology is an intrinsic aspect of the medicine.
 Herbs may be prescribed to reduce acute conditions or as a dietary supplement which will build and strengthen the body.

 - Massage: Massage and body work are often applied in coordination with needling to aid relaxation and facilitate the movement of qi.